top of page

 Vision Meets Opportunity

-In 2013, I joined Arlington ISD as Director of Fine Arts after serving in Irving ISD, where I had developed the concept of a comprehensive district Fine Arts Center, including instrument repair and virtual learning, to backstop travel time.
-Arlington was preparing a needs assessment and facilities improvement package for a future bond.
-Early conversations mentioned a “performance hall,” but the concept lacked clarity or scope.
+I joined Arlington ISD as Director of Fine Arts in 2013, after serving in Irving ISD, where I had developed the concept of a comprehensive district Fine Arts Center with specialized fine arts programming, including instrument repair.
+Arlington was preparing a needs assessment for a future bond.
+Early conversations mentioned a "performance hall," but the concept lacked clarity or scope.

 Crystallizing the Concept